wdturner/ProjectIdeas2019/Spring2021/ProjectIdeas8.md

 Gabe Orlanski: I am planning on working on a webapp or dataset creation project.
 Some initial ideas I had are job application tracker, reddit dataset creator, or inventory management system.

 Rylan O'Connell: I am thinking of doing something with either binary analysis/instrumentation, or with ducks.
 I am currently undecided on this.

+Prasant Acharya: I am probably going to work on a bit-torrent client written in C, and extensible with GNU Guile.